 • You have +2 critical strike chance with rifles.

 • If you aim with a rifle, then for your next shot you can choose to roll with 2d10+skill, 1d20+skill, or 3d8kh2+skill.
+Does not stack.

 Requires Rifle Expert.